Dems again block Senate rescue plan; Pelosi unveils $2.5 trillion ‘wish list’

 “I wonder if that will apply to the private planes that Nancy Pelosi and her family flies in, and all their buddies in Hollywood,” Mr. Cotton said.

-More than $150 billion in the House Democrats’ version would be funneled into the healthcare system — hospitals, care centers, etc — to shore up resources for equipment and programs for coronavirus treatment.
-It also strengthens worker requirements to better protect those working directly to combat the disease.
+More than $150 billion in the House Democrats’ version would be funneled into the healthcare system — hospitals, care centers, and other facilities — to shore up resources for equipment and programs for coronavirus treatment.
+It also would strengthen worker requirements to better protect those working directly to combat the disease.

 Their plan to give direct cash payments to the public would extend $1,500 per individual and up to $7,500 to a family of five.

-The bill would create a temporary employment program that pays $600 per week to any worker affected by the coronavirus economic impact, which combined with other benefits, should provide full compensation.
-It also expands which workers would be eligible for unemployment.
+The bill would create a temporary employment program that would pay $600 per week to any worker affected by the coronavirus’ economic impact, which combined with other benefits, should provide full compensation.
+It also expands which workers would be eligible for unemployment benefits.

-It also expands on several aspects of the second coronavirus package — including paid sick leave benefits, SNAP food security programs, and eliminates copays for all coronavirus treatments.
+It also expands on several aspects of the second coronavirus package — including paid sick leave benefits, food stamps and eliminating copays for all coronavirus treatments.

 The measure would set aside more than $500 billion in grants and interest-free loans for small businesses, many of which have been shuttered by government-mandated shelter-in-place and self-quarantine policies.

 There is $215 billion in grants allocated for state and local governments to help continue to fund public services.
-It also gives $60 billion to schools and universities, and includes language about student loans.
+It also gives $60 billion to schools and universities.

 Mrs. Pelosi told reporters that the House could be willing to vote on the package this week, depending on what unfolds in the Senate.